Advertisements

 Example of human body plane and axis

 Let us end this article with an example.
-In the graphics below you can see two types of body movement.
-On the top is the person is bending her body to one side with hands held to the top.
-Observe that she is bending her spine at the lumbar region, so the axis of this motion passes through the lumbar area in anterior to posterior direction.
-So this motion is taking place on the frontal plane and sagittal axis.
+The graphics below show two types of body movement.
+On the top, the person is bending her body to one side with her hands held to the top.

 Keep Reading: Types of Synovial Joints: Anatomy & Examples